Senior Paralegal, Children's Program

 • Ensures that junior staff complete all shelter-involved tasks to a high standard.

-• Performs and can train other staff on performing administrative tasks including database maintenance and reporting to funders.
+• Performs and can train other staff on performing administrative tasks including database maintenance preparation of filings file maintenance recordkeeping and reporting to funders.

-• Actively engages in Amica Centers training efforts of new staff and interns as needed.
+• Actively engages in the Childrens Program training efforts of new staff and interns as needed.

 Organizational Services:

-• Assists program leadership in planning and implementation of program goals.
+• Assists program leadership with the implementation of program goals and contract/grant compliance.

 • Assists other program staff in completion of their workload during high-work/low- bandwidth periods.